-This captivating and amazing museum consists of two parts: the open-air Buitenmuseum, with more than 130 rebuilt and relocated dwellings and workshops, and an indoor Binnenmuseum, devoted to farming, fishing and shipping.
-The two parts lie about 300m from each other.
-To relieve congestion visitors are encouraged to leave their vehicles at a car park (€5) off the N302 at the south edge of town.
-A ferry (fare included in your ticket; every 15 minutes April to October) links the car park with the train station (look for the red and blue flags by the VVV) and the Buitenmuseum.
-Plan to spend half a day for an unhurried visit to both sections.
+This captivating museum consists of two sections, 300m apart: open-air Buitenmuseum, with more than 130 rebuilt and relocated dwellings and workshops, and indoor Binnenmuseum, devoted to farming, fishing and shipping.
+Visitors are encouraged to leave their vehicles at a car park (€5) off the N302 at the south edge of town.
+A ferry (included in admission; every 15 minutes April to October) links the car park with the train station and the Buitenmuseum.
+Plan to spend half a day here.

-Worth the trip alone.
-Opened in 1983, it was carefully assembled from houses, farms and sheds trucked in from around the region to show Zuiderzee life as it was from 1880 to 1932.
-Every conceivable detail has been thought of, from the fence-top decorations and choice of shrubbery to the entire layout of villages, and the look and feel is certainly authentic.
-An illustrated guide (in English), included in the ticket price, is an essential companion on your tour of the entire museum.
+Opened in 1983, the Buitenmuseum was assembled from houses, farms and sheds trucked in from around the region to show Zuiderzee life as it was from 1880 to 1932.
+Every conceivable detail has been thought through, from the fence-top decorations and choice of shrubbery to the entire layout of villages, and the look and feel is certainly authentic.
+An illustrated guide (in English), included in the ticket price, is an essential companion on your tour.

 Occupying a museum complex adjoining the Peperhuis, this indoor museum is in the former home and warehouse of a Dutch shipping merchant.
-The displays include a fine shipping hall: paintings, prints and other materials relating the rise and fall of the fishing industry, and the construction of the dykes.
-Here too are cultural artefacts, such as regional costumes, porcelain, silver and jewellery, that indicate the extent of Holland's riches at the time.
-It is a 300m walk from the rear exit to the Buitenmuseum.
+The displays include a fine shipping hall: paintings, prints and other materials tell of the rise and fall of the fishing industry, and the construction of the dykes.
+Here too are cultural artefacts, such as regional costumes, porcelain, silver and jewellery, that indicate the extent of the country's riches at the time.